ada-game-framework/.github/profile/README.md

 ```

-All the above labelled with an asterisk are my own projects, once I get moved, I will set up [Github sponsors](https://github.com/sponsors/Lucretia) on my profile so if anyone would like to sponsor the work, they can.
+All the above labelled with an asterisk (*) are my own projects, once I get moved, I will set up [Github sponsors](https://github.com/sponsors/Lucretia) on my profile so if anyone would like to sponsor the work, they can.

+All projects marked with a plus (+) need to be patched to work on SDLAda.

 ### Maths